ksu-cs-textbooks/cc410/content/y-milestones/06-orders-combos.md

     * **Calories** - the total number of calories in the order.
   * All dollar amounts **should not** be rounded to two decimal places by this class. that will be handled by the GUI.

-* `heropizza.data.menu.Combo` - this class should implement the `OrderItem` interface, and represent a combo meal consisting of an pizza, two sides, and drink.
+* `heropizza.data.menu.Combo` - this class should implement the `Food` interface, and represent a combo meal consisting of an pizza, two sides, and drink.
   * The class should have the following **attributes**:
     * String **Name** - the name of the combo
     * A **`Pizza`** instance - the pizza in the combo